project-sunbird/project-sunbird.github.io/pages/features-documentation/library.md

   </table>

 ### Copying Content
-User with appropriate rights (Creation right of Content or Book) can copy any content available under Library.
+User with appropriate rights (Creation right of Content or Book) can copy any content available under Library.<br>
 To copy a content:
 <table>
   <tr>